Brexit for freelancers

-If you’re travelling with kit for work, not only will you probably need a work permit, but also a permit to take your kit into and out of the country in question.
+If you’re travelling with kit for work, you’ll need a permit to take your kit into and out of the country in question.
 This is separate from any work permit.

-This is likely to be particularly onerous for musicians and creative freelancers, who will need to get paperwork to cover things like musical instruments, cameras or other work-related kit.
+This is likely to be particularly onerous for musicians and creative freelancers, who will need to get paperwork to cover things like musical instruments, cameras, tools or other work-related kit.

-Even more of a shock is that this may be required for equipment moving between Northern Ireland and the rest of the UK.
-(This is the famous ‘border down the Irish Sea‘ which came into effect on 1st January.)
+This may be required for equipment moving between Northern Ireland and the rest of the UK.
+(This is the famous ‘customs border down the Irish Sea‘ which came into effect on 1st January.)

 The most widely recognised option would be an ATA Carnet.
 This is a temporary international customs document, effectively a passport for your kit.

 ATA Carnets are provided by the London Chamber of Commerce and Industry.
-At time of writing the cost is £360, plus a security deposit which varies considerably in price depending on the type and value of the equipment.
+At time of writing (2021) the cost is £360, plus a security deposit which varies considerably in price depending on the type and value of the equipment.